Learn when to use a cotton horse rug, the benefits of breathable cotton fabrics, and why cotton horse rugs remain a...

 A horse rainsheet is a lightweight waterproof rug with no insulation or fill.
 Its main purpose is to keep the horse dry during rain and damp conditions while allowing excess body heat to escape.
 Understanding how waterproof fabrics work can also help when choosing the right rug for your horse.

 A winter rug, on the other hand, provides both weather protection and warmth.
 These rugs include insulation, usually measured in grams of fill, which helps retain the horse’s body heat during colder temperatures.
+Understanding fill weight can help horse owners avoid over-rugging or under-rugging as temperatures change.

 Because of this difference, rainsheets are typically used during milder or transitional weather, while winter rugs are used once temperatures drop significantly.